square/reader-sdk-flutter-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   A clear and concise description of what the issue is.

-  For example - When I try to authorize the reader with the correct location and oauth param it returns an exception with message "authorization failed unexpectly.".
-Here is the full error information:
+  For example - When I try to authorize my Reader with a valid location and OAuth access token, the plugin returns an exception with message "authorization failed unexpectedly."

+  Error log details:
   ```
   // paste your error log here
   ```